10aditya/spcc-pracs/README.md

 ### If using turbo c++ uncomment #include<conio.h>, getch() and clrscr of every program

+Note: If using turbo c++, you might get snprintf not defined error.
+To solve this, comment snprintf line and remove comment from itao line

 ### Output of every program is in Output.txt which is automatically generate by running the programm

 ### If using ubuntu (best):